amjadelmahdy/image-processing-api/README.md

 - **Availability**: It is open source and free to use with any project
 - **Common**: It is a relational, SQL database which is the most common type of database right now
 - **Popular and well-tested**: Postgres is a viral database and a common choice among enterprise software
-- **Transferable skills**: Because Postgres uses SQL, what you learn with Postgres is entirely transferable to working with a MySQL database or any other SQL database
+- **Transferable**: Because Postgres uses SQL, it is entirely transferable to working with a MySQL database or any other SQL database

 ### Typescript & ESLint